temcavanagh/relativeNeighborhoodGraph/README.md

 pip install relativeNeighborhoodGraph
 ```

-2. Compute the Relative Neighborhood Graph from a NumPy distance matrix.
+2. Compute the Relative Neighborhood Graph from a NumPy distance matrix input.

 ```python
 from relativeNeighborhoodGraph import returnRNG